pnnl/hexwatershed/paper.md

 * Stream segment

-Unlike most traditional methods, HexWatershed defines stream segment reversely from the watershed outlet to maintain an ascending order of stream indices using the following steps:
+Unlike traditional methods, HexWatershed defines stream segment reversely from the watershed outlet to maintain an ascending order of stream indices using the following steps:

 1. Start from the outlet, set the current stream segment as the maximum segment (N);
 2. Search upstream and assign all the stream grids as segment N until it reaches a stream confluence;